jlafer/studio-rpt/README.md

 # studio-rpt

-This project contains a CLI program that reports on Twilio Studio flows.
+This project contains a CLI program that reports on Twilio Studio flow executions.

 ## Installation
 Clone this repo and then install dependencies.